 The Frederick Daily News published an editorial proclaiming that “Frederick may indeed feel proud of her handsome new theatre . . .
 The erection of such a beautiful amusement house is in itself a tribute to the community.
 It demonstrates in a most outstanding way the faith that a great theatrical organization has in the future of our city.”

 The building was designed with large built-in fans to circulate air, but sticky Frederick summers provided a challenge.
 Installing air conditioning in the Tivoli would have cost more than $100,000, and the owners simply couldn’t afford it.

 Enter Challedon, a race horse raised in Walkersville, Maryland, just outside of Frederick.
-When Challedon traveled to race in the Santa Anita handicap, he was accompanied by his owner, W.L.
+When Challedon traveled to race in the Hollywood Gold Cup Race at Hollywood Park, he was accompanied by his owner, W.L.
 Brann and Brann’s friend, Edward Thomas.
 Thomas was not only a race fan, he was also a patron of the Tivoli.

 At a pre-race party, Warner Studio head Jack Warner was overheard saying he was going to bet $50,000 on the favorite.
 Thomas persuaded him to bet on Challedon instead.
 When Challedon won the race, Warner asked how he could return the favor.
 Thomas’s request – install air conditioning at the Weinberg.
 Warner made good on his offer, and for many years afterward, the Tivoli’s air conditioning probably attracted more people to the theater than the shows did.

 The Tivoli’s original owners kept the theater through 1930’s, but eventually sold it to a subsidiary of the Warner Brothers Corporation.
 By the 1950’s, television was chipping away at movie theaters’ business.
 And new, suburban cinemas were attracting an increasing number of patrons.